PrashantkumarWebDeveloper/lwc-navigation/README.md

 # lwc-navigation Example

-**Clone the repo and get started with the following commands**
+**Clone the repo and get Started with following commands**

     npm install
     npm run watch

-Enjoy the demo!
+Open browser and navigate at [http://0.0.0.0:3001/](http://0.0.0.0:3001/) to see its working.

+Check out the [blogpost](https://www.linkedin.com/pulse/navigation-open-source-lwc-prashant-kumar-/) for better understnding of this!